OpenDSA/OpenDSA/RST/source/Development/GraphShortest.rst

 This is an example of a priority queue with priority update, as described in Module :numref: `<Heaps>`.
-To implement true priority updating, we would need to store with each vertex its array index within the heap.
+To implement true priority updating, we would need to store with each vertex its position within the heap so that we can remove its old distances whenever it is updated by processing new edges.
-A simpler approach is to add the new (smaller) distance value for a given vertex as a new record in the heap.
+A simpler approach is to add the new (always smaller) distance value for a given vertex as a new record in the heap.
 The smallest value for a given vertex currently in the heap will be found first, and greater distance values found later will be ignored because the vertex will already be marked as ``VISITED``.
-The only disadvantage to repeatedly inserting distance values is that it will raise the number of elements in the heap from :math:`\Theta(|\mathbf{V}|)` to :math:`\Theta(|\mathbf{E}|)` in the worst case.
+The only disadvantage to repeatedly inserting distance values in this way is that it will raise the number of elements in the heap from :math:`\Theta(|\mathbf{V}|)` to :math:`\Theta(|\mathbf{E}|)` in the worst case.
+But in practice this only adds a slight increase to the depth of the heap.
 The time complexity is
 :math:`\Theta((|\mathbf{V}| + |\mathbf{E}|) \log |\mathbf{E}|)`,
-because for each edge we must reorder the heap.
+because for each edge that we process we must reorder the heap.
-Because the objects stored on the heap need to know both their vertex number and their distance, we create a simple class for the purpose called ``DijkElem``, as follows.

-.. codeinclude:: Graphs/DijkstraPQ.pde
-   :tag: DijkElement

-Next we show an implementation for Dijkstra's algorithm using the priority queue.
+We use the ``KVPair`` class to store key-value pairs in the heap, with the edge weight as the key and the target vertex as the value. here is the implementation for Dijkstra's algorithm using a heap.

 .. codeinclude:: Graphs/DijkstraPQ.pde
    :tag: DijkstraPQ